arda-kurama/pennrobotics.org/README.md

 ## 4. Quickstart Guide

-These various applications and softwares must be installed to properly edit this project.
+These various applications and softwares must be installed to properly access and edit this project.

 ### GitHub Desktop